horsefacts/weth-invariant-testing/README.md

 ## Invariant test setup

 An invariant test contract looks just like the `Test` contracts you already know and love from unit and fuzz testing with Foundry.
-In fact, all the helpers we'll need in order to define and test invariants are now included in the base `forge-std/Test.sol` contract.
+In the latest version of `forge-std`, all the helpers we'll need in order to define and test invariants are now included in the base `forge-std/Test.sol` contract.
+(If you're using `1.3.0`, the latest stable release, you may also need to import and inherit from `forge-std/InvariantTest.sol`).

 Let's create a test contract in `test/WETH9.invariants.t.sol`: